-ON THIS PAGE: You will read about the scientific research being done now to learn more about DIG and how to treat it.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will read about the scientific research being done to learn more about desmoplastic infantile ganglioglioma (DIG) and how to treat it.
+Use the menu to see other pages.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current DIG treatments in order to improve patients’ comfort and quality of life.
+- Palliative care/supportive care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current DIG treatments to improve comfort and quality of life for patients.

-If you would like additional information about the latest areas of research regarding childhood cancer, explore these related items that take you outside of this guide:
+If you would like more information about the latest areas of research in DIG, explore these related items that take you outside of this guide:

-- To find clinical trials specific to your child’s diagnosis, talk with your child’s doctor or search online clinical trial databases now.
+- To find clinical trials specific to your child’s diagnosis, talk with your child’s doctor or search online clinical trial databases.

 - Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
 Please note that this link takes you to a different ASCO website.